 The University of Leicester prides itself on being “Elite Without Being Elitist”.
-Here in the School of Management, we embed this ethos in everything that we do.
+Here in the School of Business, we embed this ethos in everything that we do.
 We are known for the ‘Leicester model’ of management studies.
 As a business management school, we take a multi-disciplinary approach to the study of management and organisations drawing from across the social sciences and, unlike most mainstream western business schools, our concern is as much with challenging the status quo rather than perpetuating it.
 We create space to debate management and seek in doing so to give voice to those individuals, groups and societies who are traditionally overlooked in global management and organisational processes, to propose alternative forms of organisation, and to help managers and organisations broaden their awareness of contemporary management issues.

 We take seriously our commitments to PRME, the United Nations Principles for Responsible Management Education.
 We realise that the pressing issues of management, finance and organisation in the coming years will increasingly be those of more peripheral concern in the past and present and the depth of our commitment to sustainable, responsible, ethically inspired management puts us ahead of the curve.